 (2) The walking tour continues to Temi Pottery Project in Snig’isi village.
 The aim of Temi Pottery Project is to keep the Tanzanian Pottery tradition alive.
 They are manufacturing clay products in a traditional way and passing on the skills through the Temi Pottery School.
 Their ceramic products, such as candle holders, flower pots, and table ware, are available for purchase.

 (3) You can also choose to stay at Peace Matunda Orphanage.
 The children love visitors and will be happy to have you join them in their games.
 They are very open to new things, so if you want to prepare an activity for them, you are more than welcome.
 You will also get the chance to interact with our staff and volunteers to learn more about the orphanage.

-Day 1: Full day cultural tour
+Day 1: Full day cultural tour mentioned above.

 Overnight at Peace Matunda Orphanage or Campsite

-3 Day Walking Tour ($110 US per person)
+3 Day Cultural Walking Tour – $110USD per person

 Day 3: The last day we will be walking back to Peace Matunda Orphanage.